BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 #### Cheat Engine debugger crashing the game

+If the game crash each time you attaching a CE debugger to it, use another one.
 Go to Edit->Settings->Debugger Options and switch the "Debugger method" to "Use VEH Debugger"
 [Screenshot](http://imgur.com/a/t0826)